 The Rules and Rituals of Becoming Naga Sadhu

 How to Become Naga Sadhu

 1) Strong Celibacy and Penance: A person who is interested in pursuing a life of Naga Sadhu, he should have complete control over his lust, s*xual feelings and er*tic libido.
 Practising Brahmacharya is not limited to only physical body but also on moral values.
 Mentally a person should renounce material wealth and desire for worldly things.
-First such person is tested rigorously on the norms of Brahmacharya (ब्रह्मचर्य) then it is ensured that he attained self-control, he is admitted in the group for training to become Naga.
-This permission to become Naga is known as Diksha but there are many other conditions which need to be fulfilled before the permission is given.
+First such person is tested rigorously on the norms of Brahmacharya (ब्रह्मचर्य) then it is ensured that he attain self-control, he is admitted in the group for the training to become Naga.
+The permission to become Naga is known as Diksha but there are many other conditions which need to be fulfilled before this permission is given.

-2) Service to Bhagwan, People and Country: A person who attained control over his senses is of no use if he does not have love for the Bhagwan, people and country.
-Ego-centered person is liability on society and country.
+2) Service to the Bhagwan, People and Country: A person who attains control over his senses is of no use if he does not love Bhagwan, people and country.
+Ego-centric person is liability on society and country.
 He cannot be trusted to perform Rashtra Dharm.